 5. Work out at home using free resources.

-Lately, I’ve become a fan of YouTube videos for help with exercising.
+Lately, I’ve become a fan of YouTube videos that help me exercise.
 I can find many videos of others living with my condition (spinal cord injury) and watch how they perform certain adaptive exercises.
 I also use many videos to incorporate adaptive wheelchair yoga and breathing exercises into my routine.

-A little digging around will lead you to a wealth of information through their organization.
+A little digging around will lead you to a wealth of information.
 For example, they offer tips for adaptive hobbies like gardening, finding adaptive team sports to join, and even cooking healthy meals on your own.

 In conclusion, even with a disability and a tight budget, you can begin working toward reclaiming your physical health.